Debenham Flood Management Project

 The management of flood risk to Debenham is complex due to the three tributaries of the river meeting in the village and results, from an Environment Agency study, indicated that the costs of many traditional flood management measures are prohibitive.
 Thus, we are exploring a natural flood management approach, slowing the rate at which flows enter the river network.
 Working with landowners and the Essex and Suffolk Rivers Trust, we identified a range of measures which could help reduce flooding in Debenham, and provide water quality and habitat benefits.
 These include features such as small flood storage areas and ponds.

 We incorporated the most promising natural flood management features into a hydraulic model to assess their potential benefits and to ensure that they wouldn’t result in additional flooding to other properties.
 The model showed that together, these features could reduce flood risk in Debenham in smaller more frequent flood events, but that further measures might also be needed.
 Click here to view the Natural Flood Management Modelling Report.

-At present, two small features have been constructed at Debenham Hall Farm, Aspall Hall and Hill House Farm.
-The work was undertaken by the East Suffolk Internal Drainage Board, funded by Suffolk County Council and the Essex and Suffolk Rivers’ Trust and Regional Flood & Coastal Committee levy.
+At present, three features have been constructed at Debenham Hall Farm, Aspall Hall and Hill House Farm.
+The work was undertaken by the East Suffolk Internal Drainage Board, funded by Suffolk County Council, the Essex and Suffolk Rivers’ Trust and Regional Flood & Coastal Committee levy.
 Two of the smaller features were installed for under £10,000 in total, with the larger feature at Hill House Farm costing circa £80,000.

-We are working with other landowners to persuade them to install similar natural flood management features as exemplars, hoping to persuade more landowners to embrace this approach on their land, using those features already in place as exemplars.
+We are working with other landowners to persuade them to install similar natural flood management features on their land, using those features already in place as exemplars.
 The more of these slow the flow features we can install, the better the flood protection for the village – and the greater the environmental benefit.
 We currently have an offer of £50,000 from RFCC levy towards the additional work.